thiennd3589/bitcoin-educational-content/courses/btc102/en.md

 _Cryptoasset Inheritance Planning, A simple guide for owners, Pamela Morgan, ESQ.
 Copyright 2018 by Merkle Bloom LLC, All rights reserved.
 CC-BY_ A big thank you to Pamela Morgan for her valuable work and for allowing me to share it.
 Thanks also to everyone who contributed to its writing.
 You are the best :D My team and my students also thank you!

-# Acknowledgments and keep digging the rabbit hole

-<partId>2a6ec097-a3e7-5f1d-a1ec-ae2b0b199e40</partId>

 ## Congratulations!
 YOU ARE IN THE TOP 0.1%